Previous Lesson 16 Next

 Examples:

-Explanation: The verb "mögen" (to like) takes a direct object.
-In this case, it is the second person singular pronoun "dich".
 In this sentence, "I" is the subject pronoun, "like" is the verb, and "you" is the object pronoun (in German, accusative).
 As the accusative case changes the personal pronoun "du" to "dich", that's why we are using "dich" and not "du".

-Conjugations of verb "mögen" is:
+The conjugation of the verb "mögen" is:

 ich mag, du magst, er/sie/es mag, wir mögen, ihr mögt, Sie mögen, sie mögen.